Owning a snake is simple, right?

 The pool you choose needs to be large enough to accommodate your snake without it tipping over.
 Snakes like to get in their water dishes for a soak.
 The temperature is also important and differs from species to species.

-The Zoo Med Repti Rock is a great choice.
+The Exo Terra water bowl is a great choice.
 It looks like a natural rock pool, which your snake will appreciate.
 It comes in multiple colors and sizes and is all-natural, so no toxins that could harm your pet.
 It is also sturdy and easy to clean and the non-porous surface leaves no place for bacteria to hide.

 - Realistic rock water bowl